getzlab/MutSig2CV/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$MCRROOT/lib
 ```

 MutSig requires ~3 GB of reference files.
 Since these files are too large to include in a GitHub repository, they are hosted elsewhere.
-Please download them from [here](http://software.broadinstitute.org/cancer/cga/sites/default/files/data/tools/mutsig/MutSig2CV.tar.gz), and copy in the `reference` directory.
+Please download them from [here](http://software.broadinstitute.org/cancer/cga/sites/default/files/data/tools/mutsig/MutSig2CV.tar.gz), and copy the `reference` directory into this folder.

 ## Running <a name="running"></a>